-Spicy Mutton Soup.
+Spicy Mutton Soup & Mutton Parathal Potatoes.
 We also incorporate mutton into a dhal gravy and call it Dalca/Dhal Mutton Curry.
 I usually cook dalca mostly during weekends, but of course, dalca must be there for every other occasion.
 Generally, for dalca, mutton with bones I would really suggest, then again, just a suggestion please because you know me right?
 I don't force my opinion or thoughts on any of you.
-So, its really up to you whether you prefer just the meat or with the bones, you can also make dalca with beef, perhaps chicken will be work as well, though I have never tried before.
+So, its really up to you whether you prefer just the meat or with the bones, you can also make dalca with beef, perhaps chicken should, can, will work as well, though I have never tried before.
 For this my-my version, I gave a spin to mum's original recipe, and here we have now this pot of tender mutton pieces soaking in dhal gravy alongside potatoes, carrot and brinjals.

 250 gram of mutton meat with bones - cut into bite sizes

 1 1/2 cups of mysore dhal (red version) soak for 1 hour